corcor27/Introduction_to_R/_episodes/15-Vectors-R.md

 ### Vectorisation

-We tried out some in-built mathmatical functions on our variables earlier in the course.
+We tried out some in-built mathematical functions on our variables earlier in the course.
 Lets try some on our vectors:

 ```
 mean(temperatures)